-If you want to do your first pushup or do more pushups, this article will show you how to get better at pushups.

 To do this accurately, you’ll have to track your reps.
 Do one or two extra reps after every workout.

-It may not be possible to add reps every day but make sure you don’t do less reps than the previous workout.
+It may not be possible to add reps every day but make sure you don’t do fewer reps than the previous workout.

 Wearing a backpack or weight vest when doing pushups will increase resistance and build strength and muscles fast.